alowkii/Parigyan-Language-Identifier/README.md

 Install Tesseract OCR for text extraction from images.
 This is totally optional and supports only a few languages.
 Only if you are going to extract data from the **input.txt** file.

+### [Optional] ffmpeg Installation:

+Install ffmpeg andput it int the path for voice extraction from audio file.
+If you don't install this, you might get a warning on your terminal.
+So, if you don't install, just hope and pray it still works coorectly.
+Although I marked it optional, supports only a few languages.

 #### Make sure to change the directory path in image_to_text.py

 Download and install from Tesseract OCR.